Creating The Perfect Elopement Ceremony Script Without an Officiant

 Partner 1: “I do!”

-Pronouncement and kiss:
+Pronouncement and kiss

 You could go with the standard elopement ceremony parts that I just showed you, but you could also add something meaningful into the middle of the ceremony that really feels like YOU.
+This helps you to slow down, be intentional with your elopement ceremony, and fully infuse your ceremony with things you love.

 Traditional weddings call this a unity ceremony and could be anything from pouring sand to lighting a candle, but what if I told you it doesn’t have to be something that you’d see at a traditional wedding?